dali-lab/dali-challenges/docs/UnityChallenge.md

 5. [A super in-depth guide to Unity development](https://www.youtube.com/watch?v=gB1F9G0JXOo)

 ## Tips
-* We are looking for an app that is functional and demonstrates understanding of Unity basics and C# scripting.
-We are also looking for code that is clean and concise.
 * Unity is a very powerful software that has a wide range of tools and applications.
 It might be a good idea to focus on a few elements that you are most interested in that demonstrate your skills.
 Some elements might include networking, animation with scripts, generative design, object interactions, physics systems, shaders, particle systems, etc.

 ## Building